multiscale/muscle3/docs/source/tutorial.rst

 object, which will be transmitted as-is, with minimal overhead.

 This concludes our reaction model.
-As you can see, submodels that are used with MUSCLE 3 very much look like they would without.
+As you can see, submodels that are used with MUSCLE3 very much look like they would without.
 With one additional variable, one extra loop, and a few send and receive statements you're ready to connect your model into a larger simulation.